PlantProteomes/SpectiCal/spectical_documentation.md

+# SpectiCal Capabilities

+# Running SpectiCal and Commands
-In order to run the spectical.py script, it is required to provide an input mzML or gz file.<br>
+In order to run the spectical.py script, it is required to provide an input mzML or mzML.gz file.<br>
 The command to run the script is as follows:<br>
 python spectical.py filename.mzML<br>
 Multiple files can be inputted at once as well.
 Example:<br>